mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 Zen Buddhism, particularly Dōgen Zenji, constantly mentions that we should see or hear [or] understand the human world in terms of flow actions, flow practice, flow process.
 Constantly, under all circumstances.
 Not in terms of *concept*, not in terms of the conceptualized world.
 The world you can usually see is already something conceptualized; this is the world you live [in] and you believe.
 But if we present the world [as] something more than conceptualization, you are very confused, because there is nothing to depend on.

 Usually everyone depends on, consciously or unconsciously, conceptualization of the world.
-That's it; this is your world.
+That's it; that is your world.
 So the Buddha and ancestors try to present the world *before* you conceptualize.
 That's why it is a little difficult to understand it.
 But, we *have* to.
 We have to research it.
 We have to *taste* it.
 We have to understand it.
 Okay?

 “Sanzen is zazen.” *Sanzen* means literally to surrender yourself to tranquility or simplicity in life.
-To surrender yourself or to submit to perfect tranquility or simplicity in life.
-This is called *sanzen*.
+To surrender yourself or to submit to perfect tranquility or simplicity in life; this is called *sanzen*.
 Usually *sanzen* is translated as “practice,” but “practice” in English doesn't hit the mark to *sanzen*.

 *Fukanzazengi* [which we] chant every evening uses the original term *sanzen*.
 So remember, *sanzen* is to surrender yourself to tranquility or simplicity in life.